DataDog/documentation/content/logs/aws.md

 ## Collection

 Your Lambda function is now ready to send logs to the Datadog platform.
-Setup the relevant triggers for each AWS service you want to monitor.

-**The Lambda function you just created must be in the same region as the S3 bucket you are using as a trigger.
-If you have logs across multiple regions you must create additional Lambda funcions.**
+There are two ways to configure the triggers that will cause the Lambda to execute and send logs to Datadog.
+We can [automatically](#automatically-set-up-triggers) manage them for you if you grant us a set of [permissions](#permissions), or you can [manually](#manually-set-up-triggers) set up each trigger yourself in the AWS console.

 ### Automatically set up triggers
 If you are storing logs in many S3 buckets, Datadog can automatically manage triggers for you.